How to Hunt Late Season Deer, According to Top Whitetail Guides

 “Hunting food sources in the morning.” —Bryan Dawes

-Wily late-season bucks tend to frequent unusual places.
+Late-season bucks can frequent unusual places.
 What’s the craziest spot you’ve ever put a late-season hunter?

 “In an old abandoned car.
 Deer were feeding in a food plot.
 Putting up a pop-up blind would have been too noticeable, so we popped the door of an old Chevy and got both windows down.
 He was just bummed the heater didn’t still work.” —Tony Sehman